Chuks Aneke

 Aneke began his career as a youngster with Arsenal, and spent time on loan with Football League clubs Stevenage, Preston North End and Crewe Alexandra before leaving for two seasons in Belgian football with Zulte Waregem.
-Returning to England in 2016, he spent three seasons with Milton Keynes Dons and two with Charlton Athletic before signing for briefly Birmingham City in 2021 before returning to Charlton Athletic in 2022.
+Returning to England in 2016, he spent three seasons with Milton Keynes Dons and two with Charlton Athletic before signing briefly for Birmingham City in 2021 before returning to Charlton Athletic in 2022.

 He was capped for England from under-16 to under-19 levels.

 Club career

 Arsenal

 Aneke joined Arsenal in 2001 at the age of seven, and progressed through the ranks.
 He made his reserve-team debut against Maidenhead United in a pre-season friendly on 28 July 2009.
 Aneke and fellow academy player Benik Afobe were offered the chance to visit FC Barcelona's training base with view to signing for them.
 However, he signed a professional contract with Arsenal in July 2010.

 Ahead of the 2011–12 season, Aneke signed a contract extension with the club.
 He scored for Arsenal's reserve side in friendly victories against Woking, Hastings United, and Stevenage, and finally made his competitive first-team debut for Arsenal in the club's 3–1 League Cup victory against Shrewsbury Town on 20 September 2011, coming on as a 90th-minute substitute in the match.

 Aneke joined League One club Stevenage on 22 November, on loan until 22 January 2012.
 He made his debut four days later, playing 57 minutes of a goalless draw at home to Walsall before being replaced by Darius Charles.
 Aneke was sent off for a high-footed challenge in a 1–0 defeat to Leyton Orient on 2 January 2012, resulting in a three-game suspension.
 It was later announced that Aneke would remain on loan at Stevenage until March, with a view to extending the loan until the end of the 2011–12 season.